 |Group photo at Diggers Rest|

 Houdini performed at Melbourne's Opera House during the days and slept under his plane in the 40-foot hanger tent at nights (once being awakened by a poisonous tiger snake), waiting for the perfect conditions for flight.
-Less cautious was Ralph Banks, who attempted a flight in rough winds on the morning of March 1st, and crashed.
+Less cautious was Ralph Banks, who attempted a flight in rough winds on the morning of March 1st.
+He crashed.
 Banks survived with a black eye and torn lips, but his plane was destroyed.
 Houdini helped Banks pick up what was left of his flyer.